 7.1.
 In no event will either party be liable to the other party for any consequential, indirect, incidental, punitive, special or exemplary damages whatsoever, including without limitation, damages for business interruption, loss of opportunity, lost profits or lost revenue or the like, incurred by the other party arising out of this Agreement, even if such party has been advised of the possibility of such damages.

 7.2.
-Other than a breach of clause 6.2 or clause 8.2, neither party’s liability under this Agreement shall be greater than 12 months’ fees paid by the Client to the Agency hereunder.
+Other than a breach of clause 6.2, neither party’s liability under this Agreement shall be greater than 12 months’ fees paid by the Client to the Agency hereunder.

 8.1.
-Each party (the Receiving Party) agrees that any information related to the business activities of the other party (the Disclosing Party) is confidential, whether that information is marked as confidential or is confidential by its nature, including the pricing of Activities and Services, all trade secrets, ideas, know-how, concepts, processes, techniques, research, data, plans, materials, product development and all other information of a confidential nature in whatever form (such information, together with the existence and terms of this Agreement, constituting the Confidential Information).
+Each party (the Receiving Party) agrees that any information related to the business activities of the other party (the Disclosing Party) is confidential, whether that information is marked as confidential or is confidential by its nature, including the pricing of Activities and Services, all trade secrets, know-how, processes, techniques, research, segment data, product development and all other information of a confidential nature in whatever form (Confidential Information).

 8.2.
 The Receiving Party shall hold Confidential Information in trust and confidence for the Disclosing Party and shall not disclose Confidential Information to any person, firm or enterprise, or use any Confidential Information for its own benefit or the benefit of any other person, unless specifically authorised by the Disclosing Party in writing.
-The Receiving Party shall limit access and disclosure of such Confidential Information to its personnel on a “need to know” basis only and where such personnel are aware and have agreed to comply with the confidentiality obligations set out in this Agreement.
+This obligation shall survive termination of the agreement.
+Notwithstanding the above, the Agency may use the Client’s name and the high level details of past campaigns as case studies for training, demonstration and promotional purposes.

 8.3.
 Confidential Information does not include any particular information that the Receiving Party can demonstrate (i) is currently in the public domain, (ii) was previously known to the Receiving Party free from any obligation to keep it confidential, (iii) was or is publicly disclosed by or on behalf of the Disclosing Party either prior to or subsequent to the receipt of such information by the Receiving Party or (iv) is independently developed by the Receiving Party without any access to or use of Confidential Information of the Disclosing Party.